JakobBerggren/java/report.md

      Cyclomatic Complexity will in general result in more lines of code.
 3. What is the purpose of the functions?
    * The purpose of a lot of these functions are for specific parsing scenarios.
-Therefore, the high number of Cyclomatic Complexity in these codes is understandable as parsing includes a lot of "if" due to the high amount of edge cases.
+Therefore, the high number of Cyclomatic Complexity in these codes is understandable as parsing includes a lot of "if" cases due to the high amount of edge cases.
 4. Are exceptions taken into account in the given measurements?
 5. Is the documentation clear w.r.t. all the possible outcomes?